lsst/ap_verify/doc/lsst.ap.verify/running.rst

 Unless the :option:`--silent <ap_verify.py --silent>` argument is provided, ``ap_verify`` will also upload measurements to the `SQuaSH service <https://squash.lsst.codes/>`_ on completion.
 See the SQuaSH documentation for details.

-If the pipeline is interrupted by a fatal error, completed measurements will be saved to ``ap_verify.verify.json`` for debugging purposes, but nothing will get sent to SQuaSH.
+If the pipeline is interrupted by a fatal error, completed measurements will be saved to :file:`ap_verify.verify.json` for debugging purposes, but nothing will get sent to SQuaSH.
+See the :ref:`error-handling policy <ap-verify-failsafe-partialmetric>` for details.